I had balance and walking problems

 back brace all day, every day for three months.
 I

 thought I had at last been repaired and for about 18

 months was fine, no pain, no walking sticks, no

-wheelchair and walking upright – but then sadly it
+wheelchair and walking upright – but then sadly it did begin to fail!

 It started with a few familiar twinges and I